G-Research/JollyJack/README.md

 - Data cannot contain null values
 - Destination NumPy arrays and PyTorch tensors must be column-major (Fortran-style)

-## Requirements

-- pyarrow  ~= 22.0.0

-JollyJack builds on top of PyArrow.
-While the source package may work with newer versions, the prebuilt binary wheels are built and tested against pyarrow 22.x.

 ## Selecting a reader backend

 By default, the reader uses the regular file API via